League-of-Foundry-Developers/scene-packer/README.md

  *   const journalPacks = [];
  */
 const journalPacks = [`${moduleName}.journals`];
-/**
- * compendiumSceneName set this to the "name" of the "pack" in your module.json file that has "entity": "Scene" */ const compendiumSceneName = 'maps';

 Hooks.once('scenePackerReady', ({ getInstance }) => {
   // Initialise the Scene Packer with your adventure name and module name